Branching Out: new charcoal drawings take shape

 - Mar 19

-- 2 min read
+- 5 min read

 For Spring 2026, we’re continuing our mini-series of artists' First Impressions with these superb new charcoal drawings by Wendy Rhodes, inspired by the ancient pathways near her South Cotswold home.

-Each drawing takes around a week to create and carries its own power, boldness and strength coming through in the marks, the shadow patterns and the stances of the tree trunks and their branches.
+With this level of careful creativity and inventiveness, it's no surprise that each drawing takes around a week to create and carries its own power, boldness and strength coming through in the marks, the shadow patterns and the stances of the tree trunks and their branches.

 Wendy’s observational details stir an empathy in us - she imbues the trees with personality and treats each one as an individual, worthy of our admiration and respect.